-It’s been almost five days since I went under the knife at The James Comprehensive Cancer Center for my prophylactic bilateral mastectomy.
-After a nervous two hours of waiting with my father and stepmother in the waiting room, I was finally called.
-The last thing I remember after being given the anesthesia was laughing to myself as they pushed my hospital bed through the hallways (I have no idea what I thought was so funny).
+It’s been almost five days since I underwent surgery at The James Comprehensive Cancer Center for my prophylactic bilateral mastectomy.
+After a nervous two hours of waiting with my dad and stepmom in the waiting room, I was finally called.
+The last thing I remember after being given the anesthesia was laughing to myself as they pushed my hospital bed through the hallways.
+I have no idea what I thought was so funny.

 What I’m currently struggling with the most is my lack of independence and mobility.
-I have two drain tubes coming out of each of my sides that have to be stripped, emptied, and measured twice a day (gross right?).
+I have two drain tubes coming out of each of my sides right by my ribcage that have to be stripped, emptied, and measured twice a day (gross right?).
 While I don’t really have any sharp pains where the incisions are (I’m still pretty numb) my muscles are very sore along my sides and under my arms and I’m still unable to lift more than 2 pounds.
-I feel as if I am handling this whole procedure much better than I had anticipated (the muscle relaxers help) and am glad that I have had so much support from my family and friends (a few friends even broke into the hospital at 1 a.m. to bring me ice cream- Graters’ black raspberry chip to be precise).
+I feel as if I'm handling the whole procedure much better than I had anticipated- and of course, the muscle relaxers help.

-While this kind of decision may not be for all mutation carriers, this procedure has definitely put my mind at ease.
-I am looking forward to the future and all it will bring to me.
-It is my hope that, through this blog, I will be able to spread some awareness about BRCA mutations and risk assessment to those who may be prone to cancer; at the very least, I want to start a conversation.
+While choosing a preventative mastectomy may not be the right decision for all mutation carriers, this procedure has definitely put my mind at ease.
+I'm looking forward to the future and all it will bring to me.
+It is my hope that, through this blog, that I will be able to spread some awareness about BRCA mutations and risk assessment to those who may be prone to cancer.
+At the very least, I want to start a conversation.

 That’s all the information I have for today and my pain killers are making me rather sleepy as I finish this entry.
 Stay posted for more updates and feel free to comment with any questions or Netflix series suggestions, I’m already getting pretty bored.
 Until next time.